 Fact: Missing shingles are related to wind damage claims and can happen during a hailstorm if the winds are high enough.
 However hail damage is insidious in nature and may not physically cause leakage for years after a hail storm.

-Myth: I only have 1 year to file my insurance claim.
+Myth: I only have one year to file my insurance claim.

 Fact: Many insurance companies do have a one year time limit and some even less, however due to the nature of hail damage they may pay claims past the deadline.
 This usually happens if a hail storm is widespread geographically.

-Myth: My roof is new so it's covered by the manufacturer's warranty, home builder, or contractor.
+Myth: My roof is new so it's covered by the manufacturer's, home builder's, or contractor's warranty.

 Fact: Manufacturers specifically name hail as an exclusion to their product warranty; so do home builders and roofing contractors.
 Newer roofs can actually be more susceptible to hail damage versus older roofs due to the time it takes a new roof to cure from exposure to the elements.

-Myth: I was told my roof has minimal or very little damage and therefor I don't need to file a claim.
+Myth: I was told my roof has minimal or very little damage and therefore I don't need to file a claim.